CppMicroServices/CppMicroServices/documentation/doxygen/MicroServices_AutoLoading.md

 The Problem
 -----------

-Imagine that you have a module \e A which provides an interface for loading files and another module \e B which registers a service implementing that interface for files of type \e png.
+Imagine that you have a module *A* which provides an interface for loading files and another module *B* which registers a service implementing that interface for files of type *png*.
-Your executable \e E uses the interface from \e A to query the service registry for available services.
+Your executable *E* uses the interface from *A* to query the service registry for available services.
 Due to the link-time dependencies, this results in the following dependency graph:

 \dot